edoardottt/gochanges/README.md

 Contributing
 -------

 Just open an issue/pull request.
-See also [CODE OF CONDUCT](https://github.com/edoardottt/gochanges/blob/master/CODE_OF_CONDUCT.md)
+See also [CONTRIBUTING.md](https://github.com/edoardottt/gochanges/blob/master/CONTRIBUTING.md) and [CODE OF CONDUCT.md](https://github.com/edoardottt/gochanges/blob/master/CODE_OF_CONDUCT.md)

 **To Do:**